Camera architectures

 Y. Wang, K. Huang, X. Peng, H. Li, and L. Kneip.
 Reliable frame-to-frame motion estimation for vehicle-mounted surround-view camera systems.
 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), Paris, France, May 2020 [youtube] [bilibili]

-An intricate case of a Multi-Perspective Camera (MPC) occurs when the cameras are distributed over an articulated body, a scenario that for example occurs in vision-based applications on a truck where additional cameras have been installed on the trailer for the sake of reinstalling omni-direction perception abilities.
+An intricate case of a Multi-Perspective Camera (MPC) occurs when the cameras are distributed over an articulated body, a scenario that for example occurs in vision-based applications on a truck where additional cameras have been installed on the trailer for the sake of reinstalling omni-directional perception abilities.
 We call the result an Articulated Multi-Perspective Camera (AMPC).
 Through our research, we have shown that AMPC motion renders the internal articulation joint state observable, and optimization over all parameters (i.e. relative displacement and joint configuration both before and after a displacement) is possible and enhances motion estimation accuracy with respect to using the cameras on each rigid part alone.
 A demo of the framework can be found on our page on 360-degree Multi-perspective cameras.
+Another exciting case that we looked into is the flexible robot scenario, where multiple cameras are distributed over an elastically deformable body.
+Suprisingly, by including a physical deformation model of the carrier platform, we can latently observe inertial variables such as the alignment with respect to gravity in parallel to camera motion.
+We call this a Non-rigid multi-perspective camera system.

 Omni-directional cameras